glassonion1/logz/README.md

 [![GitHub license](https://img.shields.io/github/license/glassonion1/logz)](https://github.com/glassonion1/logz/blob/main/LICENSE)

 Package logz provides the structured and hierarchized log with the OpenTelemetry([https://opentelemetry.io](https://opentelemetry.io)).
-This is for Google Cloud Logging (formerly known as Stackdriver).
+This is for Google Cloud Logging (formerly known as Stackdriver Logging).
 The logz supports to App Engine and Cloud Run and GKE.

 ## Install